hjhdog1/probabilisticAXYB/README.md

 The code is uploaded for review purpose now.
 The instruction and the code will be cleaned up once the paper is accepted.

+* Scripts to plot figures in the first and second revisions have been newly included (e.g., main_fig5_R1_R2.m)
+* This repository will only contain the pure algorithm once the paper gets accepted.
+The experiment codes will be moved to another repository.
+* Codes from https://github.com/ihtishamaliktk/RWHE-Calib were used in experiments.
+Please allow us some time to clean up codes and properly cite them.

 ## Instruction

 1. See the three system noise configurations presented in the paper.